panlab-bioinfo/TRFill/README.md

 # Reference chromosomes
 chrs=("chr13" "chr14" "chr15" "chr21" "chr22")

-# Reference start and end positions
+# Reference start and end positions of every chrs
+# The start and end positions of the gap in "chr13" in reference genome correspond to the first indices of starts and ends respectively.
+The same applies to the other chromosomes.
 starts=(15511991 10096873 15035508 11002840 12317333)
 ends=(17561453 12679517 17652018 11303875 16654016)